 About Me

-Hello!
-You've reached Douglas A. Shepardson's homepage.
-I'm a former college professor (a Plato scholar who taught for ten years at Fordham and Hunter College) who is currently experimenting with alternative forms of instruction, tutoring, and educational consulting here at The Shepardsonian!
+I'm Douglas A. Shepardson, a Plato scholar who taught for ten years at Fordham and Hunter College.
+I'm currently experimenting with alternative forms of instruction, tutoring, and educational consulting!

-I received an MA in Early Christian Studies in 2014 and a PhD in Ancient Greek Philosophy in 2022.
-I've both published in and peer-reviewed for various well-regarded Classics, Philosophy, and Theology journals, and have given several prestigious conference presentations.
+For my credentials, I received an MA in Early Christian Studies in 2014 from Union Theological Seminary, working with the Very Reverend Dr. ("Father") John Anthony McGuckin on Origen of Alexandria's appropriation of Ancient Greek Philosophy.
+I then got a Ph.D. in Ancient Greek Philosophy from Fordham University, defending my dissertation on Plato's theory of recollection in 2022.
+I've both published in and peer-reviewed for various well-regarded Classics, Philosophy, and Theology journals, and have given several prestigious conference presentations (at, e.g., Oxford and NYU).

-I also offer private tutoring, educational consulting, and event speaking.
 My approach blends the rigorous scholarship of peer-reviewed journals with the ease and excitement of modern technologies like video-conferencing, artificial intelligence, and virtual reality.
+And since, as you can see from my blog, I'm extremely invested in popular culture, I know how to make lectures exciting.
+(As evidence of that, see the teaching tab or click here.

 Senior Auditor,